|Abbreviation||FT / PT|

 1. comply with the General Regulations and the Regulations for Taught Postgraduate Curricula;

-2. hold a Bachelor's degree with Honours in a relevant field of this University or from a comparable institution accepted for this purpose;
+2. hold a Bachelor's degree in a relevant field of this University or from a comparable institution accepted for this purpose;

 3. produce proof of relevant work experience (normally a minimum of two years of post-degree practical experience in design, procurement, construction, policy-making or management of buildings, projects or urban districts, or an approved related field), including a curriculum vitae, at least one letter of reference from a relevant employer, and any other supplementary document as determined by the Programme Director;